 Day 7 Departing our hotel, we make our way to the east coast and then travel through Northumberland with a stop in the pretty town of Alnwick.
 We continue south to our overnight hotel.

-Our four-star hotel is set in acres of grounds and woodland with views of the Campsie Hills, perfectly placed between Edinburgh and Glasgow.
-The hotel has comfortable lounge areas and leisure facilities including swimming pool, sauna, steam room, gym and spa treatment rooms.
+Our four-star hotel and golf resort is set in acres of grounds and woodland with views of the Campsie Hills, perfectly placed between Edinburgh and Glasgow.
+The hotel has comfortable lounge areas and leisure facilities including an indoor swimming pool, sauna, steam room, gym and spa treatment rooms.
 Bedrooms are equipped with TV, telephone, WiFi, ironing facilities, hairdryer and hospitality tray.
 The hotel has a lift.